chok68/havenondemand-r/README.md

 # include havenondemand library
 library(havenondemand)

-# with apikey and version
+# with apikey and version.
+NOTE: replace your-api-key with one of your API keys (from your HPE OnDemand account keys)
 client <- HODClient(apikey = "your-api-key", version = "v1")

-# with apikey (version will default to v1)
+# with apikey (version will default to v1).
+NOTE: replace your-api-key with one of your API keys (from your HPE OnDemand account keys)
 client <- HODClient(apikey = "your-api-key")
 ```